Tuxion/DoctrineRest/README.md

 ### TODO

+* Consider a PHP 5.3 compatible way of exposing JSON body rather than `\JsonSerialize`.
 * Test for empty bodies at action.
 * Test for null body in deleted results.
 * Explicit test for ResultFactory.